w3c/cogai/chunks-and-rules.md

 {:Kurt :knows :Albert.} => {:Albert :knows :Kurt.}.
 ```

 The first statement signifies that *John says that Kurt knows Albert*.
-The second statement is a rules that says that if Kurt knows Albert then we can infer that Albert knows Kurt.
+The second statement is a rule that says that if Kurt knows Albert then we can infer that Albert knows Kurt.

 Here is an example that deduces if someone is someone else's uncle: